Media coverage of the Israeli–Palestinian conflict: Gazan paramedic killed by the Israeli army

 Razan Ashraf Abdul Qadir al-Najjar was a nurse/paramedic who was killed by the Israeli army while volunteering as a medic during the 2018 Gaza border protests.
 She was fatally shot in the chest by an Israeli soldier as she, reportedly with her arms raised to show she was unarmed, tried to help evacuate the wounded near Israel's border fence with Gaza.

 The Israeli army released footage in which she purportedly admitted to participating in the protests as a human shield, supposedly at the request of Hamas.
 The video was later found to be a clip from an interview with a Lebanese television station that had been edited by the IDF to misleadingly take al-Najjar's comments out of context.
 In the actual, unedited video, she made no mention of Hamas, and called herself a "rescuing human shield to protect and save the wounded at the front lines", with everything following "human shield" trimmed out of the Israeli clip.
 The IDF was widely criticized for tampering with the video to chip away at her image.

 Films

 This section discusses films with media coverage of the Arab-Israeli conflict as its main topic.
 The films presented in this section appear in alphabetical order.

 Décryptage

 Décryptage is a 2003 documentary written by Jacques Tarnero and directed by Philippe Bensoussan.
 The French film (with English subtitles) examines media coverage of the Arab–Israeli conflict in French media, and claims that the media's presentation of the Israeli–Palestinian conflict in France is consistently skewed against Israel and may be responsible for exacerbating anti-Semitism.

-Pallywood

-Pallywood: According to Palestinian sources... is an 18-minute online documentary by Richard Landes.
-The film, with its title derived from the words Palestine and Hollywood, claims that the Western media uncritically accepts and reports the stories of freelance Palestinian videographers who record staged scenes, often involving faked or exaggerated injuries, to elicit sympathy and support.